 Q: What Are Some Personal Factors That Could Prevent You From Adopting Your Stepchild?

-A: When determining if adopting your stepchild is in the child’s best interest, there are several key factors that could prevent the adoption from happening.
+A: When determining if adopting your stepchild is in the child’s best interest, several key factors could prevent the adoption from happening.
 The court will first look at any criminal history, as well as any financial or lifestyle choices that could endanger the child or their well-being.
 Other factors might include if you have health issues that could get in the way of your ability to parent or even if you are too old or too young.

 Q: Is It Possible for an Adoption to Be Canceled?